Adventure Wear | What to Wear When You Go Hiking

 Get ready, everyone.
 I’m about to blow your minds.
 And claim a phrase that involves some cringe-worthy google searching.
 Seriously, go search “adventure wear” and then come on back here for some much more aesthetically pleasing outdoors inspiration.
 I’ll wait.

-Over our anniversary weekend, Sarah and I went hiking at Matthissen State Park.
+Over our anniversary weekend, Ari and I went hiking at Matthissen State Park.
 If you’re paying attention, that is, indeed, one of the places I put on my list of locations across the Midwest to view fall foliage.
 I wasn’t kidding!
 This place is stunning.

 We brought the pups to give them their own adventure, as well.
 So enjoy the puppy snaps that will show up throughout this post.